rudifus/FontRenderer/README.md

 ## Output kotlin/java array code
-* The app output is merged into array of char pixels bytes: one for kotlin and one for java, C code to be supported on request.
+* The app output is merged into array of char pixels bytes: one for kotlin and one for java, C or python code to be supported later.

 * Default native font size for rendering is 16px and is recommended to be changed to best match a native font size.